Mini-Split vs Central Air Conditioner: Which One is Better?

 - 2 min read

-What are Mini-Split Units?
+What Are Mini-Split Units?

 Mini-split air conditioners are HVAC systems that consist of an outdoor compressor unit and one or more indoor air handlers.
 The indoor and outdoor units are connected by small refrigerant lines and electrical wiring, allowing for cooling to be delivered to individual rooms or zones in a home without the need for ductwork.

-What is a Central Air Conditioner?
+What Is a Central Air Conditioner?

 Energy Efficiency